Advertisement

 Improve digestion

 Fruits, veggies, and some non-animal proteins, like beans, peas, and other legumes, tend to be high in fiber—especially compared to animal protein.
-One cup of black beans contains about 60 percent of the daily recommended value for women under 50, for example, while a 4-ounce serving of beef doesn’t have any fiber at all.
+One cup of black beans contains about 60 percent of the daily recommended fiber for women ages 50 and younger, for example, while a 4-ounce serving of beef doesn’t have any fiber at all.
 Fiber-rich diets promote regular bowel movements and help boost bowel health in general, which is good for digestion.

 mixed vegetables for roasting